forsureitsme/piured-engine/README.md

 # ⚠️ ⚠️ ⚠️ DEPRECATED ⚠️ ⚠️ ⚠️

 This project is no longer maintained and is deprecated.
-A new version of it can be found at [piured's github page](https://github.com/piured).
+Future news about the project can be found at [piured's github page](https://github.com/piured).

 # PIURED: A Web-based Pump It Up Engine